Frequently Asked Questions

 • Children’s Mercy Hospital: 8,500 surgical accessions, 4,000 cytogenetic samples, 40 autopsies

 While the majority of our residents ultimately pursue careers in community practice, all residents are required to complete a small scientific project during their training.
 This can be in the form of a poster or platform presentation at a national meeting, or a publication in a recognized journal.
 A record of scientific achievement is helpful in securing desirable fellowships and lays the foundation for an academic career for those so inclined.
 Recent projects include case reports, case series, financial analyses, diagnostic concordance studies, tissue microarray, immunohistochemical and FISH testing.
 For those who are interested in a more intense research experience, KU is affiliated with the Stowers Institute for Medical Research

 , one of the top independently funded research centers in the country, and we have a flourishing research division on campus with whom we often collaborate.

 No. Residents spend lots of days on autopsy coverage throughout their four years, getting many medical autopsies during those days.
-We do share most of our cases with other residents to help meet board requirements.
 During residents’ 2nd year, they spend one rotation at the Jackson County Medical Examiner’s Office (JCMEO), where they average 3-4 autopsies per day.
 Residents have the opportunity to pursue extra autopsy cases while there if they are interested.
 Additional elective rotations are available at JCMEO for those interested in pursuing a career in forensics.

 All new residents participate in "boot camp" training in the month of July, which includes introductory histology slide teaching sessions with faculty, as well as introductory didactic and hands-on training covering multiple rotations and topics.
 All PGY1 residents are paired with a senior resident during the whole first month of their surgical pathology/autopsy rotation at KU.
 In addition, every incoming resident is assigned a faculty mentor who can provide career guidance, opportunities for research, and help you deal with the stress of residency.
 Many of our faculty mentors trained at KU, and they are intimately familiar with the different hospitals and rotations that comprise the program.
 New residents are also assigned a “big sib” – a senior resident who can help you with questions on rotations, faculty, and study and service concerns.
 Our program and graduate medical education department both prioritize resident wellness